Store-aware grocery planning

 Where ordinary meal planners fall short

-Most stop at the list.
-Zenx keeps going.
+Generic meal planners stop at the list.
+Zenx checks the cart.

 Typical meal planner